plausible/website/_posts/2020-04-17-how-one-blog-post-changed-my-startup-getting-48-000-visitors-in-a-week.md

 Content marketing has a big role to play here.
 We aim to publish content that helps people out.
 That may mean that we answer relevant questions that people have.
 Or that we solve major relevant issues people are struggling with.

 **Content marketing doesn't bring instant results like paid advertising does**.
-You may put in some time and effort in create a great post, and when you publish it, nobody might be there to see it.
-If you start an advertising campaign now, chances are that you will see a few clicks immediately.
+You may put in time and effort to create a great post, and when you publish it, nobody might be there to see it.
+If you start an advertising campaign now, on the other hand, chances are that you will see a few clicks immediately.

 Content marketing is a long term game.
 Unlike paid advertising which in most cases stops delivering results as soon as you stop paying for it, content marketing can deliver results weeks, months and even years after the original work has been done.
 It takes a dedicated and concentrated strategic effort over a long period of time to start getting results but they are also there for the long haul too.